VMO

 The important conclusion is that surface electromyography-based biofeedback protocols can indeed be effective in the rehabilitation effort.

 This paper presents data from a study conducted with patients who had undergone total knee arthroplasty (TKA) two weeks prior to starting participation in the study.
 We compared the patients' performance on four key measures: muscle strength, range-of-motion, a functional walking test, and a measure of the quality of life.
 Participants either received surface-electromyography based biofeedback for responses meeting criteria (sEMG) or, per standard practice, had their muscles passively stimulated by neuro-muscular electrical stimulation (NMES).
+These activities were embedded within a standard rehabilitation protocol.
 The parameters of activation and rest were kept the same to allow for a direct comparison.
-All other details of the rehabilitation effort were also held constant.
+All other details of the rehabilitation effort were also held constant.Â

 The data suggest that the sEMG group made faster and greater progress toward recovery than their counterparts receiving NMES.